A project of MAGENTA GIRAFFE THEATRE COMPANY

 Here's some more information about the program:

-Inmates who volunteer for the Shakespeare in Prison program have worked with Shakespearean monologues and scenes, and are currently working on The Tempest, experiencing the empowerment and satisfaction derived from working with this material.
+Inmates who volunteer for the Shakespeare in Prison program have worked with Shakespearean monologues and scenes, and are currently working on Romeo and Juliet, experiencing the empowerment and satisfaction derived from working with this material.
 There is an idea that only “great actors” can do Shakespeare “right,” and that is absolutely false.
 Anyone can perform Shakespeare, and everyone has the right to create art as part of being a self-aware and individual human being.
 The program will culminate in a performance by the participants.

 Similar programs have proven to be extremely effective in empowering inmates to think creatively, re-examine decisions they’ve made, get more in touch with their emotions, and develop life skills such as confidence in creative thinking and speaking in front of an audience.
 These programs are also very effective in building self-esteem in the prisoners, and all of these effects have a direct impact on prisoners’ ability to become constructive members of society when they are released, or, if they are not released, excellent citizens and role models in the facility.
 Magenta Giraffe’s program is modeled after Shakespeare Behind Bars, the oldest program of its kind in North America.
 The founder and artistic director of that program, Curt Tofteland, has been advising the project’s facilitator, Executive Artistic Director Frannie Shepherd-Bates.
 Participants in Shakespeare Behind Bars have had only a 7% recidivism rate, as contrasted with the national rate of 67%, and Magenta Giraffe hopes to continue that trend with its own program.